 - A letter of good standing from the dean or associate dean of the transfer institution

-- Syllabus for each course for which you are requesting transfer credit; if you are requesting credit for field experience, you must submit a full description of your field experience and copies of field evaluations
+- Syllabus for each course for which you are requesting transfer credit; if you are requesting credit for practicum experience, you must submit a full description of your practicum experience and copies of practicum evaluations

 - Copy of MSW program information in the transfer institution’s catalog for the period during which coursework was completed